Digital divide: Economic gap in the United States

 The U.S. Federal Communications Commission's (FCC) 2019 Broadband Deployment Report indicated that 21.3 million Americans do not have access to wired or wireless broadband internet.
-As of 2020, BroadbandNow, an independent research company studying access to internet technologies, estimated that the actual number of United States Americans without high-speed internet is twice that amount.
+"Actual broadband unavailability and affordability issues may be underestimated in federal reports; independent and local studies suggest higher gaps.
+As of 2020, BroadbandNow, an independent research company studying access to internet technologies, estimated that the actual number of United States Americans without high-speed internet is twice that number.
 According to a 2021 Pew Research Center report, smartphone ownership and internet use has increased for all Americans, however, a significant gap still exists between those with lower incomes and those with higher incomes: U.S. households earning $100K or more are twice as likely to own multiple devices and have home internet service as those making $30K or more, and three times as likely as those earning less than $30K per year.
 The same research indicated that 13% of the lowest income households had no access to internet or digital devices at home compared to only 1% of the highest income households.

 According to a Pew Research Center survey of U.S. adults executed from January 25 to February 8, 2021, the digital lives of Americans with high and low incomes are varied.
 Conversely, the proportion of Americans that use home internet or cell phones has maintained constant between 2019 and 2021.
+"Multiple devices enable more diverse and productive online engagement, affecting economic and educational outcomes."
 A quarter of those with yearly average earnings under $30,000 (24%) says they don't own smartphones.
 Four out of every ten low-income people (43%) do not have home internet access or a computer (43%).
 Furthermore, the more significant part of lower-income Americans does not own a tablet device.

 On the other hand, every technology is practically universal among people earning $100,000 or higher per year.
 Americans with larger family incomes are also more likely to buy a variety of internet-connected products.
-Wifi at home, a smartphone, a computer, and a tablet are used by around six out of ten families making $100,000 or more per year, compared to 23 percent in the lesser household.
+Wi-Fi at home, a smartphone, a computer, and a tablet are used by around six out of ten families making $100,000 or more per year, compared to 23 percent in the lesser household.